alaaelkhashap/Network-Intrusion-Detection-Systems-/README.md

 1. Using machine learning to solve network attacking .
 2. Use MLP model with feature selection “ANOVA, mutual” and Dimensionality reduction “PCA” to select best  number of component.
 3. Select best parameters for MLP model that can achieve highest accuracy.
-4.It can help to distingue between Anomaly users and attackers.
+4. It can help to distingue between Anomaly users and attackers.

 ## contact